 YOKOHAMA ART SPOT FILE

-Next, here is <Gallery B> in the back of Gallery A.
+Next is "Gallery B" located at the back of Gallery A.

-At the time of the interview, one large-scale exhibition was held using three exhibition rooms, but sometimes three exhibitions with different contents are held in each exhibition room.
-It is attractive that it changes into various art spaces every time you visit.
-"Minato Mirai Gallery" is in a great location, close to sightseeing spots such as Yokohama Port and Yokohama Red Brick Warehouse, commercial facilities such as Minato Mirai Tokyu Square, and accommodation facilities such as hotels.
-How about taking a break from sightseeing and shopping and enjoying some casual art appreciation?
+At the time of our interview, one large-scale exhibition was being held using three exhibition rooms, but sometimes three exhibitions with different contents are held in each exhibition room.
+What's fascinating about it is that it changes into a different art space every time you visit.
+Minato Mirai Gallery is in a great location, close to tourist attractions such as Yokohama Port and Yokohama Red Brick Warehouse, commercial facilities such as Minato Mirai Tokyu Square, and accommodation facilities such as hotels.
+Why not take a break from sightseeing or shopping and casually enjoy art viewing?